langroodi/Adaptive-AUTOSAR/CONTRIBUTING.md

 1. **Keep smiling with it:**

 > If you still don't know what you hate the most in this world, it means you never write a C++ code.
-Develop this project in C++ can be a pain, but it is also fun (it depends on how you look at it).
+Developing this project in C++ can be a pain, but it is also fun (it depends on how you look at it).
 When you get frustrated while contributing, give yourself a break and come back to your code with a fresh mind.
 And always keep smiling while coding (Trust me!
 It will help you to generate good-quality codes).